fhessman/scientific-snap/Examples/CapitalAccumulation/README.md

 # <img alt="scientific-snap-icon" src="../../images/einstein_snap.png" width="70"/> Example: Capital Accumulation

-In this example, we'll see how to create an economic model for the evolution of capital in a business dynasty like the Rockefellers or the Krupps.
+In this example, we'll see how to create an economic model for the evolution of capital in a long-term family business.

 ![simulation](./images/simulation.png)